cdsittampalam/documentation/docs/Partner API.md

 The API key is an alphanumeric code that allows a user to be authenticated when accessing the API endpoints.
 The key is written to the HTTP headers of each request.

-A public key is needed to later generate a signature and the cryptographic nonce for each running request.
+Qredo needs a public key to later generate a signature and the cryptographic nonce for each running request.
 The signature and cryptographic nonce provide extra security.

 Both the sandbox API key and the public key can only be used in the sandbox environment only.